chalmers-revere/opendlv.os/kiwi/README.md

 * `curl -sSL https://raw.githubusercontent.com/chalmers-revere/opendlv.os/kiwi/kiwi/arm-bbblue/install-post.sh | sh`

-The installation will prompt you some options for some packages.

-* For librobotcontrol: Use none
-* For iptables-persistent: ipv4 yes and ipv6 yes

 7. When the script is done, reboot and you are done!

 ### Raspberry pi 3